mrmacsi/Multi-Language-Packages/README.md

 <strong>Example default.json in Packages</strong>
 <pre>{"defaultLang":"en","languages":["tr","en","de"]}</pre>

-The constructor will create default.json for default language and all languages tags will storage in this JSON.
+<strong>The constructor will create default.json for default language and all languages tags will storage in this JSON.</strong>

 <pre>